Krillle/signalk-to-venus/README.md

 5. **Check for Signal K data**:
    - Verify Signal K has actual data for enabled devices
    - Check Signal K Data Browser for paths like `electrical.batteries.*`
-   - Plugin only creates devices when Signal K data is available
+   - The plugin only creates devices when Signal K data is available

 6. **Verify network connectivity**:
    ```bash